lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/experiments.md

 * permission rights
 * accessability from compute nodes

-In general, it is recommended to use workspaces for all your data as
+In general, it is recommended to use workspaces for all your data (as input data, source code etc.).

-* Input data
-* source code
-* Calculation results
-* Log files
-* Submission scripts (examples / code for survival)

 Please consider the different properties (lifetime, accessability) between the types of workspace (warm archive, scratch, ssd).
-Overall, a good starting point is using a scratch workspace (see an [example here](../workspaces/#allocate-a-workspace).
+Overall, a good starting point is using a scratch workspace (see a [creation example here](../workspaces/#allocate-a-workspace)).

-Transferring data to, from and within the ZIH system is realized by the following approaches:
+Transferring data to, from and within the ZIH system is realized by the following approaches, depending on the data volume:

 * small data volume (only a few megabytes):
-	+ using scp, wget, cp on a login node
+	+ using `scp`, `wget`, `cp` on a login node
 	+ Windows users can apply programs as [described here](../../data_transfer/export_nodes/#access-from-windows).
 	+ esp. on linux-based systems sshfs can be used to mount user home, project home or workspace within the local folder structure.
 Data can be transferred directly with drag and drop in your local file exploreer.
 Moreover, this approach makes it possible to edit files with your common editors and tools on the local machine.
-* medium and high data volume (dozens of megabytes up to gigabytes): using data mover dtcp, dtls, dtmv, dtrm, dtrsync, dttar, and dtwget (see []())
+* medium and high data volume (hundreds of megabytes up to gigabytes and beyond): using data mover `dtcp`, `dtls`, `dtmv`, `dtrm`, `dtrsync`, `dttar`, and `dtwget` (details [can be found here](../data_transfer/datamover.md)).

 !!! caution "Permission rights are crucial in a collaborative setting"

 	By default workspaces are accessible only for the user who created the workspace.
 	Files created by a user in the project directory have read-only access for other group members by default.
-	Therefore, the correct file permissions must be configured (using chmod and chgrp) for all files in the project home and the workspaces that should be fully accessible to your collaborators (read, write, execute).
+	Therefore, the correct file permissions must be configured (using `chmod` and `chgrp`) for all files in the project home and the workspaces that should be fully accessible (read, write, execute) to your collaborator group.
+	A first overview on users and permissions in linux can be found [here](https://hpc-wiki.info/hpc/Introduction_to_Linux_in_HPC/Users_and_permissions).

 !!! hint

-	If you are planning to move terabytes or even more from outside onto the ZIH system please contact HPC support before.
+	If you are planning to move terabytes or even more from outside into the ZIH system please contact HPC support before.

 # Software environment